hashicorp/nomad-pack-community-registry/simple_service/README.md

 packs matches this consul_service_name.

 The [Fabio](../fabio/README.md) and [Traefik](../traefik/README.md) packs are configured to search for Consul services with the specific tags.

-To automatically tag this Consul service to work with Fabio, set the "use_fabio_tags" variable to true.
-To automatically tag this Consul service to work with Traefik, set the "use_traefik_tags" variable to true.
-For either load balancer, you can set "load_balancer_path" to only route to this client when the load_balancer request is at a certain path, for instance "/api".
+To tag this Consul service to work with Fabio, add "urlprefix-<PATH>" to the consul_tags.
+For instance, to route at the root path, you would add "urlprefix-/".
+To route at the path "/api/v1", you would add '"urlprefix-/api/v1".

+To tag this Consul service to work with Traefik, add "traefik.enable=true" to the consul_tags, also add "traefik.http.routers.http.rule=Path(`<PATH>`)".
+To route at the root path, you would add "traefik.http.routers.http.rule=Path(`/`)".
+To route at the path "/api/v1", you would add "traefik.http.routers.http.rule=Path(`/api/v1`)".